corintio/plexflix/README.md

 # PlexFlix

-This is my personal Mediaserver installation, based on [Dockerized](http://docker.com) apps.
+This is my personal Mediaserver setup, based on [Dockerized](http://docker.com) apps.

+### Features:
+- Fully automated solution, with automatic download for TV shows and movies
+- Google Drive integration, for "unlimited" storage in the cloud (encrypted)
+- VPN integration for protected torrent downloading
+- Automatic SSL (https) certificate generation
+- Automatic daily backups using borg (only for configuration and app data, as the media will be saved in Google Drive)
+- Automatic update of docker images using watchtower

 ### Applications (and their respective docker projects):
 - Plex - https://github.com/linuxserver/docker-plex